 3. File With The Courts

-This will involve you filing an application for eviction with CLEO.
+This will involve you filing an application for eviction with LTB.
 The Board will review your application and set up a hearing with you to figure out the situation as soon as possible.

-Contact a local lawyer and set up to file for the rightful possession of your property.
+You may want to consider contacting a paralegal or lawyer and setting up to file for the rightful possession of your property.
 They will send the eviction process along to the courts.
-Usually, the process takes about three weeks in total.
+Usually, the process can take anywhere from a few weeks to a few months, depending on the Board’s caseload.
 Once you have a ruling from the court, you can finally remove the squatters and get your property back.